Description

 Risk and Exploitability

-A direct CVSS rating is not supplied, and the EPSS score is unavailable.
+The CVSS score is 7.8, and the EPSS score is < 1%.
 Additionally, the vulnerability is not present in CISA’s KEV catalog.
 The available information suggests that exploitation would require code that can trigger the concurrent paths inside the kernel, which typically implies privileged local access.
 Thus the threat is primarily a local‑privilege or compromised‑local‑code scenario that could lead to denial of service via a memory leak.
 No remote exploitation vector is documented in the description.

 Remediation